 Before you get sucked into the festivities and start frivolously spending money, it could be worth making a list and planning your own budget to decide how much you actually want to spend.
 There’s no need to be a Scrooge either, you can plan an amazing Christmas that suits you without over spending.

 A good way to get started is to set a budget for each person you’re buying presents for.
-If you have young children, then it may be worth just getting them a few, cheaper items and putting some money away for the future – or investing in a Junior ISA.
+If you have young children, then it may be worth just getting them a few, cheaper items and putting some money away for the future – or consider investing in a Junior ISA.
 Once you’ve figured out your present budget, then you may want to look at additional spending to your monthly budget for things like food, clothes, and going out.

 Start saving in advance